carlosv14/Chatty/README.md

 ### Prerequisites
 It is important before running anything to download and install [RabbitMq Server](https://www.rabbitmq.com/download.html).

+### Configurations
+* By default the address for RabbitMq server is localhost, you can change this and the queues names in the website's web config and the windows service or console application configuration files.
+Make sure server address and queues names match in both files if changed.
+* The endpoint URL that returns the stock information is also configurable in the windows service or console application configuration file.

 ### Run chat website
 You'll need visual studio with IIS Express or changing the settings to run on local IIS if desired.
 Default connection string is using localdb and code first approach with entity framework was used for the database.